Aston Martin DB5: James Bond's DB5

-A different DB5 (registration BMT 214A) was used in the 1995 Bond film GoldenEye, in which the car was Bond's personal vehicle and had no gadgets - although it did come equipped with a champagne cooler in the arm rest and a fax machine.
+A different DB5 (registration BMT 214A) was used in the 1995 Bond film GoldenEye, in which the car was Bond's personal vehicle and had no gadgets - although it did come equipped with a champagne cooler in the armrest and a fax machine.
 Three different DB5s were used for filming.
 This same car briefly reappeared in the next film, Tomorrow Never Dies (1997).
 It was set to make a cameo appearance in the Scotland scenes in The World Is Not Enough (1999), but most of these scenes were cut in the final edit.
 Another DB5 (registration 56526) appeared in Casino Royale (2006), this time owned by the villain, Alex Dimitrios.
-This car had Bahamian number plates and left-hand drive (where the previous British versions had been right-hand drive).
+This car had Bahamian number plates and was left-hand drive (unlike the previous British versions, which were right-hand drive).
 In the film, Bond wins the car from Dimitrios after beating him in a card game.

 The Goldeneye DB5 was put on display at the London Film Museum in Covent Garden.
 Of the three cars used in the production, one car, DB5/2187/R, was filmed for the static ocean-side shot.
 A second car, DB5/1885/R, was driven in the chase scene against a Ferrari in Monte Carlo.
-This car was sold at a Christie's auction in 2001 and entered the Guinness Book of Records that year after receiving the highest price paid for an item of Bond memorabilia.
+This car sold at a Christie's auction in 2001 and entered the Guinness Book of Records that year as the highest price paid for an item of Bond memorabilia.
 It appeared in the Bond exhibition at Beaulieu before moving to a new home in the London Film Museum.
 The third car, chassis number DB5/1484/R, was retained by the movie production company, Eon Productions, and appeared in later Bond movies.

 Another silver-birch DB5 with the original registration BMT 216A was used in the 23rd James Bond film, Skyfall, which coincided with the 50th anniversary of the release of the first Bond film, Dr. No, in 1962.
 The car is destroyed in the film's climactic finale, although a highly detailed 1/3rd scale model was constructed for the destruction scenes.
 Two cars were used during filming: DB5/1484/R (first seen in GoldenEye) and a second car, DB5/2007/R. It is seen again in Spectre (2015), firstly in Q's underground workshop in various stages of rebuild, and at the film's ending, fully rebuilt, with Bond driving it away.

-In 2019, Aston Martin confirmed that the car would be featured in the next Bond film, No Time to Die, to be released in October 2021.
+In 2019, Aston Martin confirmed that the car would be featured in the next Bond film, No Time to Die, set for release in October 2021.
 The plan was to build replicas and not use existing vehicles.
 Eight replica DB5 stunt cars were built for the movie.
 The DB5 seen in a high-speed chase at the start of the film was sold for £2.92 million at a charity auction in London in 2022.